openeggbert/mind-net/CONTRIBUTING.md

 - [ ] Fix Focus Mode
 - [ ] Toggle Theme
 - [ ] import note as JSON and via the web interface
+- [ ] add Tests to the web interfaces

 ### Plugin Repetition
 - [ ] rewrite app_repetition.js to OOP and classes